+Xanax is a benzodiazepine that is chemically similar to Rohypnol, the date rape drug.
 When patients use Xanax correctly and under medical supervision, this drug can provide relief for certain anxiety disorders.
 However, there’s also the risk for Xanax addiction.
 This is particularly true among those who abuse the drug for recreational purposes.
-Take a closer look at Xanax, its effects on the body, how it can lead to a dependence and what xanax addiction rehab treatment looks like.
+Take a closer look at Xanax, its effects on the body, how it can lead to dependence, and what Xanax abuse treatment and substance abuse treatment programs look like at Crestview Recovery.

-Xanax is the name brand version of alprazolam, a prescription medication for anxiety and other disorders.
-This drug belongs to the benzodiazepine class, colloquially known as benzos.
-Typically, physicians prescribe it to patients who suffer from conditions such as insomnia, panic attacks or anxiety disorders.
+Xanax is the name-brand version of alprazolam, a prescription medication for anxiety and other disorders.
+This drug belongs to the benzodiazepine class and is colloquially known as bars, xanies, footballs, and ladders.
+Typically, physicians prescribe it to patients who suffer from conditions such as insomnia, panic attacks, or anxiety disorders.

 Common Effects of Xanax Use